People who undertake our Melbourne first aid training leave in no doubt about the serious nature of anaphylaxis.

-While a majority of people suffering from allergies only experience mild symptoms, ranging from watery eyes to a rash or runny nose, for the minority susceptible to having anaphylaxis ¬- a life threatening reaction after allergen exposure – it’s critical to undertake our Melbourne first aid training.
+Most people who suffer from allergies only experience mild symptoms, ranging from watery eyes to a rash or runny nose.
+But for others, anaphylaxis — a life threatening reaction to allergen exposure — makes immediate first aid treatment critical.

 Here are some early indications that you need to book an appointment to see an allergist:

 Identify your trigger if you’ve previously had an anaphylactic reaction.
-You can use an allergist to conduct any diagnostic tests if you’re uncertain of this.
-Common triggers are:
+Consult an allergist to run diagnostic tests if you’re uncertain of this.

-To better manage an anaphylactic reaction or emergency, book in for Melbourne first aid training with Australia-wide First Aid.
-Our industry leading first aid assessors will teach you everything you need to know about handling all types of medical emergencies.
+If you want to be able to properly manage an anaphylactic reaction or emergency, it is well worth your time to book in for first aid training with Australia Wide First Aid.
+Our industry leading first aid trainers can teach you all about handling every type of medical emergency.